As an Amazon Associate I earn from qualifying purchases.

 So on Mini Chef’s first day of school, I definitely had a private little celebration all my own.

 I love tea as much as I love coffee.
 But while coffee might get me going in the morning, tea adds flavor and “atmosphere” to the rest of my day.

-But for my little celebration, I opted for the Zen tea when I first got back from dropping him off, and then the Passion tea later that morning out on my porch (my favorite place in the whole house any time of year!).
+But for my little celebration, I opted for earl gray tea when I first got back from dropping him off, and then the hibiscus tea later that morning out on my porch (my favorite place in the whole house any time of year!).
 Tea done right is an art form.
 I don’t want to just sip my tea, I want to sip joyfully!
 I want to feel happy and relaxed at the end of that cup, and darn it, that’s exactly what I did!

 Now, if you know anything about me, you know I just had to have something to go with my wonderful cup of tea on this occasion.
 I had to also create a tea biscuit recipe!

-- 2 cups + extra whole wheat pastry flour
+- 2 cups whole wheat pastry flour (plus extra on hand)

 - 1 tbsp. baking soda

-- 1 cup almond milk (you can use regular milk too)
+- 1 cup almond milk (unsweetened – or use regular milk – any milk will do)